Macaulay2/Workshop-2020-Warwick/Khovanskii-Group/README.md

 ## New to M2

-1. Write and export additional functions (such as NOBodies and NOBody volume) to compute interesting aspects of SAGBI/Khovanskii bodies.
-This should tie into other packages.
+1. Write and export additional functions (eg. an exported interface to subduction, or NOBodies and NOBody volume) to compute interesting aspects of SAGBI/Khovanskii bodies.
+This should tie into other packages where appropriate (Tropical,

 2. Add / clean up the documentation, add (additional) tests, and prepare the package for future publication.

-3. C
+3. (Related to 2) Develop documented examples that give an introduction at the level of [this introductory chapter](./Subalgebra-Basics/StuCh11.pdf).

 ## Some experience with M2

 1. At the Cleveland M2 workshop, we rewrote and commented the old code.
-There are two functions which we didn't comment.
+There are two functions related to auto-reduction that remain somewhat mysterious.
 Figure out what these functions are trying to do and make sure that they are sane.
 Then, rewrite them to be simpler.

-Some experience with M2: At the Cleveland M2 workshop, we rewrote and commented the old code for the engine-based computations.
-Most of the top level code repeats what was in the engine-based computations (but there are some differences).
-Attempt to merge the two functions.
+2. Our working template derives from the [engine-based code](https://github.com/Macaulay2/M2/blob/master/M2/Macaulay2/packages/SubalgebraBases/sagbieng.m2).
+Most of the [top level code](https://github.com/Macaulay2/M2/blob/master/M2/Macaulay2/packages/SubalgebraBases/sagbitop.m2) is duplicated, but there are some differences.
+Try to incorporate

+3. (Related to 1 and 2).
+Performance-tuning.
+Develop different strategies for intensive computations---for instance, when computing binomial syzygies, the package "FourTiTwo" gives a potential optimization.

 ## Expert at M2

-1. Create a SubAlgebra type.
-Originally, we had created a SubRing type as a type of hashtable, but it really should be a type of ring.
-It may also be better to focus on SubAlgebras instead of SubRings (but both types could be written concurrently).
-SubAlgebra would represent a finitely generated subalgebra.
-It would store its base ring R, its ambient ring S, and its generators G. The subalgebra can be represented as a map from R^|G| -> S. Elements could be given by points in R^G. Equality can be checked in S. A SAGBI basis could be used for membership (although there is a pure Groebner/elimination approach too).
-A good plan should be created here as this could be useful to many other projects.
+1. Sort out what the basic data types should be.
+On this repository, the current datatype is called "Subring".
+The intended usage is for k-subalgebras of polynomial rings over a field k.
+Compared to the old package (which had no dedicated datatype), we now stash various results of the computation inside of subrings.
+The interface is still primitive.
+Currently, Subring inherits from HashTable.
+Down the road, it may make sense to inherit from Ring --- however, there are some subtleties.
+Ideally, this type will support *intrinsic computations* (those requiring a subalgebra basis) and *extrinsic* computations (those that use Groebner bases for some presentation of the subring.)

-2. Create a valuation type.
+2. (Related to 1, for extension to [Khovanskii bases](https://arxiv.org/pdf/1610.00298.pdf) -- Create a valuation type.
 There are many design choices that should be considered here.
 Should there be a single valuation type or should all common valuation constructions have their own types?
 A single valuation type would not pollute the namespace, but just becomes a container to run arbitrary code (for arbitrary valuations).
 Some code has been started in this direction, but much more work (and a design) remains.
 This should also tie in with the TropicalGeometry package.

-3. Implement additional algorithms (eg. intrinsic Groebner,
+3. Implement additional algorithms (eg. intrinsic Groebner, toric syzygies as described [here](./Subalgebra-Basics/StuCh11).